Utah Administrative Code

 M. November 15

 (1) CACTUS - update for current year; and

 (2) Free and Reduced Price Lunch Enrollment Survey - as of October 31 for current year.

-K. November 30 - Financial Audit Report - for prior year.
+N. November 30 - Financial Audit Report - for prior year.

-(1) The reason(s) why the extension is needed;
+(1) The reason(s) for the extension request;

 (3) The date by which the LEA shall submit the report.